 - Set a Due Date to place the assignment in the Course Calendar and Upcoming area.
-This will also enable Overdue Notifications if a student fails to submit the assignment by the due date.

-- Select a Grading Category from the dropdown.
+- Select a grading Category from the dropdown.
 The category defaults to Ungraded.

 - Select a Scale from the dropdown menu.
 To learn more about grading scales, see our article on Setting Up Your Gradebook.

-- Select a Grading Period from the dropdown.
+- Select a grading Period from the dropdown.

 The instructor view for Google assignments displays the assignment settings and submissions.